ropensci-archive/roweb2/content/blog/2018-07-26-educollab-community.md

 - unconf
 - unconf18
 - educollab
+draft: true
 ---

 **tl;dr**: we propose three calls to action:

 1. Share your curricular materials in the open.
-1. Participate in rOpenSci Education profile series.
+1. Participate in the rOpenSci Education profile series.
 1. Discuss with us how you want to be involved in [rOpenSci Educators’ Collaborative](https://github.com/ropenscilabs/rOpenSciEd).

 ------------------------------